Boris Blai Explained

 Death Place: | Philadelphia, Pennsylvania, United States |

-Boris Blai (July 24, 1893 - June 28, 1985) was an American sculptor.
+Boris Blai (July 24, 1893 - June 28, 1985) was a Ukrainian-born American sculptor, and academic administrator.
 His work was part of the sculpture event in the art competition at the 1932 Summer Olympics.[1]

 In 1935, Blai founded and became the dean of the Stella Elkins Tyler School of Art at Temple University.[2]
 The school was named for one of his former students, who, with her husband, had donated the estate where it was established.[3]
 [4]